-Communication: Students are able to outline an approach in real organizational problems, which require NLP and are able to demonstrate, present and communicate a solution to a NLP problem Learning Skills: Students are able to master and choose the appropriate basic programming tools for NLP and are able to follow up on literature that will allow them to build complete NLP models.
+Communication: Students are able to outline an approach in real organizational problems, which require NLP and are able to demonstrate, present and communicate a solution to a NLP problem

+Learning Skills: Students are able to master and choose the appropriate basic programming tools for NLP and are able to follow up on literature that will allow them to build complete NLP models.

-Study material: Handouts
+Study material: Handouts, Jupyter and Google Collab notebooks

-- Daniel Jurafsky and James H. Martin.
+- 1. Daniel Jurafsky and James H. Martin.
 "Speech and language processing an introduction to natural language processing, computational linguistics, and speech."
-Pearson, London, 2000 - Chris Manning and Hinrich Schütze, Foundations of Statistical Natural Language Processing, MIT Press.
+Pearson, London, 2000 - Chris Manning and Hinrich Schütze.
+"Foundations of Statistical Natural Language Processing".
+MIT Press.
 Cambridge, MA.
-1999
+1999 - 3.
+Jacob Eisenstei.
+"Introduction to natural language processing".
+MIT press, 2019. - 4.
+Yoav Goldberg.
+"Neural Network Methods for Natural Language Processing".
+Synthesis Lectures on Human Language Technologies #37, Morgan and Claypool, 2017.

-Exam: Practical individual assignments (30%) + Group Project (20%) + Open-Book Written Exam (50 ).
+Exam: Practical individual assignments (30%) + Open-Book Written Exam (70%).